milkcoke/gradle-practice/README.md

 ### Cache
 Gradle stores the cache files at C:\Users\{USER_NAME}\.gradle\caches\{GRADLE_VERSION}.
-1. If build, gradle stores the cache files
+1. If build is executed, gradle would store the cache files
-2. when build, Check  dependency checking in ~/.gradle/caches if already exsists
+2. when building, Check  dependency checking in ~/.gradle/caches if already exsists
 3. If exists, not install it \
-Not exists, install and refresh the cache f
+Not exists, install and refresh the cache.

 ### SourceSets
 Notify where the source files to gradle